 - that is reflective of our school’s entire population; and

 - where people feel welcomed, valued, seen and heard.

-During the event, President Mohamed Lachemi announced the Presidential Implementation Committee to Confront Anti-Black Racism, which has been tasked with addressing the recommendations included in the report.
+In tandem with the release of the report, the Presidential Implementation Committee to Confront Anti-Black Racism was announced and tasked with addressing the recommendations included in the report.

 The committee will be co-chaired by:

 - Dr. Denise O’Neil Green, Vice-President, Equity and Community Inclusion

 - Deborah Brown, Vice-President, Administration and Operations